Site icon Texas Travel Talk

 Dallas World Aquarium

 One of Texas’s most popular tourist attractions is the Dallas World Aquarium.
-The aquarium features an impressive collection of plants and animals worldwide.
+The aquarium features an impressive collection of plants and animals from around the world.
 Some say it’s a zoo, too.
-Visitors can see many different animal species on land, including snakes, lizards, and many more.
+Visitors can observe a diverse range of animal species on land, including snakes and lizards.

-You can also find a variety of marine life, such as sea turtles, seahorses, and jellyfish that live in the aquarium’s massive ocean tank.
+The aquarium’s massive ocean tank is home to a diverse array of marine life, including sea turtles, seahorses, and jellyfish.
 Several exhibits feature plants and other wildlife native to North Texas.
 In addition to its exhibits, the aquarium offers educational programs for schoolchildren and families.

-The Dallas World Aquarium is located in downtown Dallas’s West End Historic District—admission charge.
+The Dallas World Aquarium is in downtown Dallas’s West End Historic District—admission charge.

 Dallas Arboretum And Botanical Garden

-The Dallas Arboretum features many acres of beautiful gardens full of various flowers and plants within its season.
-It holds special events throughout the year, including its top two – one in spring and the other in fall.
+The Dallas Arboretum features numerous beautiful gardens filled with flowers and plants during the spring season.
+It hosts special events throughout the year, including its top two, one in the spring and the other in the fall.
 Don’t miss the two historical mansions filled with art and furniture from days gone by—admission charge.

 A museum dedicated to the events surrounding President John F. Kennedy’s life, assassination, and the legacy he left behind.